Classes will start on time. Clients should arrive 10 minutes prior to scheduled start of class.

 Have your new puppy checked by your vet.

-Enroll your puppy in a training class just for puppies to learn basic obedience as well as socialization.
+Enroll your puppy in a training class just for puppies to learn basic skills as well as socialization.
 Instructor should use only reward based training.

 Don’t give your new puppy free run of the house.